ELPatitoLoco/ScriptedEvents-Wiki-Clone/WAITSEC.md

 ## Arguments
 ### Duration
-The duration to apply before the script execution continues, in seconds.
+The duration to apply before the script execution continues.
+Math and [variables](https://github.com/Thundermaker300/ScriptedEvents/wiki/Variables) can be used here.